 The new LED streetlights are expected to save the city approximately $674,000 in energy and maintenance costs each year.
 Work will start in Glendale’s APS service areas to meet APS rebate deadline requirements and progress into SRP service areas.
 Project completion is currently slated for early summer 2018..

 Contractor crews will be changing out the cobra heads of existing street lights via aerial bucket trucks during day and nighttime off peak travel hours.
 Some work locations may necessitate brief travel-lane closures to accommodate worker and motorist safety.

 - Glendale Traffic Study Paves Way for Reduced Congestion

 City traffic engineers are using hi-tech traffic devices to capture real-time traffic information on the heaviest traveled streets in Glendale.
 Actual volume, speed and travel time data, collected via more than 65 real-time traffic detection sensors, will be used to develop “SMART” traffic management plans that will ease congestion, cut travel times and move traffic more efficiently between signalized intersections.

-The traffic data collection phase is estimated to take up to five months and Glendale traffic management experts estimate that motorists will notice reduced congestion, more efficient traffic flow and improved travel times by year’s end.
+The installation phase of the project is scheduled to be completed by end of February 2018.
+Once the devices are operational, the traffic data collection phase is estimated to take up to five months.
+Glendale traffic management experts will use the data collected to re-fine the signal timings that matches traffic demand.
+Motorists will notice reduced congestion, more efficient traffic flow and improved travel times by end of 2018.
 Additional benefits include improved traffic safety, reduced fuel consumption and improved air quality through reduced auto emissions.

 Only minor traffic delays are anticipated during the installation and removal of traffic detection devices.
 For more information, contact City of Glendale Transportation Division at 623-930-2940 or visit firstname.lastname@example.org.